CNP-CIIMAR/FAALPred/readme.md

 - Pedro N. Leão

 For questions, bug reports or feature requests, please open an issue in this repository.
+All codes in this repository were created by Leandro de Mattos Pereira (contact: mattoslmp@gmail.com).
 The web server and code are supported by CIIMAR/CNP and associated funding agencies, as shown in the app footer (lab and institutional logos).